reposense/RepoSense/docs/user_guide.md

 ```
 **actualGitHubId** and **configuredAuthorName** are both `Git Author Name`.

-By default, git uses the authors' `GitHub ID` as their `Git Author Name`.
+By default, Git uses the authors' `GitHub ID` as their `Git Author Name`.
 However, this is not always the case.
 Many Git users customize their `Git Author Name`.

 To fix this, authors can use the following command to reset their `Git Author Name` to `GitHub ID` before contributing: